cmiley/mkzintent/README.md

 I'm Walking Here! is a machine learning module to predict the future position and pose of a person.
 This project was created during the 2017-2018 school year for the University of Nevada, Reno Senior Project course.
 The code trains a model on data from the [CMU MOCAP dataset](http://mocap.cs.cmu.edu/) which uses pose data as input and outputs the projected future location of the hips.
 The projection is frame rate independent.

 ## Package Installation
-A virtual environment using Pyton 3.6 is recommended as well as NVIDIA GPU support.
+A virtual environment using Python 3.6 is recommended as well as NVIDIA GPU support.
 Instructions for both GPU and CPU are provided.

 ### GPU Supported Installation
 Install CUDA and CudNN from the [Gist](https://gist.github.com/zhanwenchen/e520767a409325d9961072f666815bb8) by Phil Chen.
 This guide does a much better job of reducing errors than the installation guide provided by NVIDIA.
 At the time of this writing, we used CUDA 9.0 and CudNN 7.4.